Temple architecture (LDS Church): Hong Kong China Temple

-The Hong Kong China Temple (48) was built on the site of an existing mission home and meetinghouse.
-Because of the cramped situation of Hong Kong, the temple had to be built up instead of spreading out, a situation which contributed to the temple's unique design.
+The Hong Kong China Temple (48) was built on the site of an existing LDS Church mission home and meetinghouse.
+Because of the density in Hong Kong, the temple had to be built vertically rather than horizontally, which contributed to the temple's unique design.
 The six-story building is designed to house not only the temple, but also a chapel, mission offices, and living quarters for the temple president and several missionaries.
-This is similar to the Manhattan New York Temple, which was adapted from an existing building.
+This arrangement resembles that of the Manhattan New York Temple, which was adapted from an existing building.

-It has a total of 21744 sqft, two ordinance rooms, and two sealing rooms.
+The Hong Kong temple has a total of 21744 sqft, two ordinance rooms, and two sealing rooms.